Red Vines: In popular culture

 Fox science-fiction drama television series Fringe frequently refers to Red Vines throughout its five-season run, as it is the preferred candy of the character Doctor Walter Bishop.
-In the season 2 premiere, "A New Day in the Old Town", he is even seen eating Red Vines while conducting an autopsy.
+In the season 2 premiere, "A New Day in the Old Town," he is even seen eating Red Vines while conducting an autopsy.
 After the TV series was renewed for a fourth season on March 24, 2011, co-star Josh Jackson publicly stated his appreciation of Fringe fans for sending Red Vines to Fox in an effort to campaign for a renewal.

-Red Vines makes an appearance in Wayne's World 2: Garth has a Red Vine dispenser in his car.
+The large tub of Red Vines is seen on many episodes of Law & Order: SVU on Captain Cragen's desk.

 Red Vines were airdropped into 89th Academy Awards ceremony by host Jimmy Kimmel.

 Red Vines is mentioned in an SNL Digital Short from 2005.
-In the music video "Lazy Sunday", Andy Samberg raps: "Mr. Pibb and Red Vines equals crazy delicious."
+In the music video "Lazy Sunday," Andy Samberg raps: "Mr. Pibb and Red Vines equals crazy delicious."